perry-mitchell/perrymitchell.net/src/posts/2015-09-02-the-social-implications-of-working-in-advertising/index.md

 layout: post
 title: The social implications of working in advertising
-excerpt: The question of what you do for a living is a common one, and answering it is an evolving practise t...
+excerpt: The question of what you do for a living is a common one, and answering it is an evolving practise that should make you reflect a little on what it is...
+slug: the-social-implications-of-working-in-advertising
+permalink: article/the-social-implications-of-working-in-advertising/index.html
 date: 2015-09-02
 updatedDate: 2015-09-02
 tags: